 USS Langley was the United States Navy’s first aircraft carrier.
 The ship was named in honor of an American scientist, Samuel Pierpont Langley.
 It was a former collier, USS Jupiter (AC-3), which had been converted at the Norfolk Navy Yard, 1921–1922.
-The ship was 542 feet (165 meters) in length, overall, with a beam of 65 feet, 5 inches (19.939 meters) and draft of 24 feet (7.315 meters).
-The aircraft carrier had a full load displacement of 15,568 U.S. tons (14,123 Metric tons).
+As an aircraft carrier, Langley had a complement of 468 men, including the air wing.
+The ship was 542 feet, 2.5 inches (165.27 meters) in length, overall, with a beam of 65 feet, 6 inches (19.96 meters) and draft of 22 feet, 1 inch (6.73 meters).
+The aircraft carrier had a full load displacement of 15,150 long tons (15,393 Metric tons).

 The Chance Vought VE-7 was originally ordered as a two-place trainer, but its performance and handling qualities were so good that it was widely used as a fighter.
 The VE-7SF was a single-place, single-engine biplane built for the U.S. Navy.

 The VE-7 was 22 feet 5-3/8 inches (6.842 meters) long, with a wingspan of 34 feet, 4 inches (10.465 meters), and height of 8 feet 7½ inches (2.629 meters).
 The two-bay wings were separated by a vertical gap of 4 feet, 8 inches (1.422 meters) and the leading edge of the lower wing was staggered 11 inches (27.9 centimeters) behind that of the upper wing.
 Both wings had 1.25° dihedral.
 The upper wing had +1.75° incidence, lower wing had +2.25°.
 The VE-7 had weighed 1,392 pounds (631 kilograms) empty and had gross weight of 1,937 pounds (879 kilograms)